jadounrahul/kartsnms/doc/Extensions/Applications.md

 ## Sneck

-This is for replacing Nagios/Icinga or the LibreNMS service integration in regards to NRPE.
-This allows LibreNMS to query what checks were ran on the server and keep track of totals of OK, WARNING, CRITICAL, and UNKNOWN statuses.
+This is for replacing Nagios/Icinga or the KartsNMS service integration in regards to NRPE.
+This allows KartsNMS to query what checks were ran on the server and keep track of totals of OK, WARNING, CRITICAL, and UNKNOWN statuses.